caltechlibrary/dataset/docs/defining-indexes.md

 # Defining Indexes

-_dsindexer_ builds an index from an index map file.
+_dataset indexer ..._ builds an index from an index map file.
 A map defines the structure of the index.
 The definition file is a JSON document.
-_dsindexer_ supports two types of map files.
+_dataset indexer ..._ supports two types of map files.
 A simple version and also the more complicated version native to the Bleve search package.

 ## The Simple index map

-_dsindexer_ works from a index definition expressed as a JSON document.
+_dataset indexer ..._ works from a index definition expressed as a JSON document.
 The most important of the definition is to map a indexed field name to a path in the JSON document being index.
 This is done with dotpath notation as the value associated with a field name in the index.